Knowledge & FAQ

 -

 Public natural pools attract families.
-Private swimming ponds and natural pools increase the frequency of visits from family members and friends, especially during the bathing season, making them socially important elements.
+Swimming ponds and natural pools also increase the number of visitors from family and friends in the private sphere, especially during the bathing season, and are therefore also important social elements.

 TEMPERATURE REGULATION